koenrane/KR-new-site/content/the-art-of-the-artificial-insights-from-artificial.md

 > In simplified systems consisting of raindrops and the ground, the shape of each discrete body of water can be represented by a conditional multivariate Gaussian, where the distribution is conditional on whether it has struck the ground yet.

 You set up high-FPS cameras in storms and collect video data for millions of raindrop-impact events.
 You're even able to avoid manual processing via MTurk by employing the latest advances in deep learning!
 You use s[egmentation](https://assets.turntrout.com/static/images/posts/6-pydata-warsaw-deep-learning-for-image-segmentation-10-638.avif?cb=1475242683) to automatically isolate raindrop pixels and a pretrained recurrent network to detect the frame of impact, allowing for easy classification of all other frames as $\textit{pre-impact}$ or $\textit{post-impact}$.
 Since you read Ch.
-20, you know you can use maximum-likelihood estimation to learn the parameters for your conditional multivariate Gaussian using your newly-labelled water shapes.
+20, you know you can use maximum-likelihood estimation to learn the parameters for your conditional multivariate Gaussian using your newly labeled water shapes.

 But what if a raindrop strikes a sharp corner, splaying the drop's water in many directions?
 Obviously, you just need another edge case - a `StruckSharpCorner` condition in the Gaussian.
 For that, you go to gather more data...

 Or you could derive fluid dynamics. [^4]